-Fee change Description 3DS1-only fees Aligned the fee on the legacy 3D Secure 1.0 product with that on the newer identity check service (see 'Revised Authentication Pricing' above) Mastercom Claim Manager pricing - full activation Aligned the fee on the legacy Mastercom platform with that on the improved 'Claims Manager' service Safetynet enhancement Fee change associated with an enhancement to a service allowing issuers to monitor the transactional traffic of Mastercard's network and avoid large-scale fraud events Operational Reports 2019 Pricing Action Revised the pricing of reports offered to acquirers and issuers Acquirer authentication exemption Introduced a new service allowing acquirers to request an SCA exemption by informing the issuer through use of an 'acquirer exemption indicator' Mastercom Acquirer Collaboration Fee change associated with a new functionality to the Mastercom product allowing merchants without a direct connection with issuers to use pre-chargeback collaboration Al Account Intelligence Fee change associated with a new service providing issuers with predictive scores to aid in preventing and mitigating fraud and security risks Acquiring Volume Fee revision and Minimum Volume Fee Elimination Revised the mandatory volume fee for acquirers.
+Fee change Description Mastercard Working Capital Control Introduced a new business-to-business product to issuers allowing buyers to make payments using a commercial Mastercard card while ensuring that payments go directly into the suppliers' bank accounts Pilot Pricing for New Mastercard Linked Payment Loyalty Platform Introduced a new loyalty service for issuers and merchants allowing cardholders to use their payment cards to collect and use merchant-funded loyalty points Transaction Investigator and Portfolio Analytics Introduced two new services for acquirers.
+Transaction Investigator is a web-based tool using secure data to research, and assist in resolving, disputes arising from credit and debit fraud.
+Portfolio Analytics is a service that provides acquirers with access to insights extracted from Mastercard transaction data MOTO drivers revision Extended the MOTO fee on acquirers to transactions in which the cardholder location is reported as 'unspecified' or 'unknown' 3DS1-only fees Aligned the fee on the legacy 3D Secure 1.0 product with that on the newer identity check service (see 'Revised Authentication Pricing' above) Mastercom Claim Manager pricing - full activation Aligned the fee on the legacy Mastercom platform with that on the improved 'Claims Manager' service Safetynet enhancement Fee change associated with an enhancement to a service allowing issuers to monitor the transactional traffic of Mastercard's network and avoid large-scale fraud events Operational Reports 2019 Pricing Action Revised the pricing of reports offered to acquirers and issuers Acquirer authentication exemption Introduced a new service allowing acquirers to request an SCA exemption by informing the issuer through use of an 'acquirer exemption indicator' Mastercom Acquirer Collaboration Fee change associated with a new functionality to the Mastercom product allowing merchants without a direct connection with issuers to use pre-chargeback collaboration AI Account Intelligence Fee change associated with a new service providing issuers with predictive scores to aid in preventing and mitigating fraud and security risks Acquiring Volume Fee revision and Minimum Volume Fee Elimination Revised the mandatory volume fee for acquirers.
 Mastercard Cyber Secure Fee change associated with an enhancement allowing issuers and acquirers to review, detect and act on cyber vulnerabilities New Connectivity Fee Replaced File Transmission, Connectivity and Back-Up Connectivity fees with a byte-based data usage fee